mapclient-plugins/fieldworklowerlimb2sidegenerationstep/README.md

     - **Reset** : Reset principal component weights and all rotations and translations to 0.
     - **Abort** : Abort the workflow.
     - **Accept** : Finish execution of the step and output the currently configured model.
+    - **Landmark Error** : Root-mean-squared distance between adjusted target landmarks and corresponding fitted model landmarks.
+    - **Mahalanobis Distance** : The Mahalanobis distance of the fitted model.
+Higher values indicates a more unusual shape.
+Increasing the Mahalanobis Weight should reduce this number.
+The distance is calculated as sqrt(sum(z_i^2)) where z_i is the number of standard deviations from the mean of the fitted score of the i-th principal component.
 - **Screenshots tab** : Save a screenshot of the current 3-D scene to file.
     - **Pixels X** : Width in pixels of the output image.
     - **Pixels Y** : Height in pixels of the output image.